 If an animal comes to us with no identification, they are held as stray for 72 hours.
 If an animals comes to us with identification, they are held as stray for 120 hours.
 If an owner does not claim a lost pet, we will evaluate them for transfer or adoption.
 In an effort to find owners, we search call all numbers on tags, search for a microchip, search internet postings, post on social media, and call nearby shelters if we suspect animals may have traveled.
 All stray animals who do not have identification are posted on www.facebook.com/LincolnCountyLostandFoundPets.

 If your dog is licensed, we will waive the first impound fee.
 The fee for reclaiming your lost dog for the first time is $30 for altered and $50 for unaltered; the second time is $60 for altered and $100 for unaltered; the third is $90 and $150 for unaltered; and so on.
 The boarding fee is $10 per night.

 Fee to Reclaim Your Cat

 The fee for reclaiming your lost cat is $15, and the boarding fee is $10 per night.

 All dogs in Lincoln County must be licensed--it is the law, but it also helps us reunite you with your animals.
 If your dog is not currently licensed, please bring your proof of rabies vaccination at the time of redemption.
-If your dog is not currently vaccinated, you will have 15 days to visit a veterinarian and provide proof of rabies.
-If you do not have a current license, or proof of rabies, please bring another form of proof of ownership (such as veterinary records, picture, or adoption paperwork).
+If your dog is not currently vaccinated, you will need to pay a license deposit ($5 if altered, $35 if not altered) and have 15 days to provide proof of rabies vaccination.